ccarabine/memory-game/README.md

 # Project Overview

-The website has been created for users to enjoy a fun Paw Patrol memory game.
+Over lock down we played endless memory games and puzzles with our 4 year old daughter and with an obsession for Paw Pawtrol i decided to build her a Paw Patrol Memory game to keep for entertained.

+### View my project in git hub <a href="https://github.com/ccarabine/memory-game">  </a>
-## Link to memory game live site <a href="https://ccarabine.github.io/memory-game/"> Memory Game </a>
+### View live site <a href="https://ccarabine.github.io/memory-game/"> Paw Patrol memory game </a>

 Responsive image ![Responsive image of front page on all devices](assets/images/uxd/iamresponsive.PNG)